aydindeger/BlueTangle.jl/docs/src/examples.md

 ### Example 2: Implementing Manual Noise Amplification

 In this approach, we manually increase the noise in the circuit by adding pairs of CNOT gates.
-This is achieved using the functions cnot_amplifier or op_amplifier, as referenced in the documentation.
+This is achieved using the functions [`cnot_amplifier`](@ref) or [`op_amplifier`](@ref), as referenced in the documentation.
 This manual amplification provides us with precise control over the noise levels, a critical aspect for implementing ZNE effectively.
 The ability to control the level of noise added makes this approach particularly advantageous for advanced users who require fine-tuned noise scaling in their quantum simulations.

 ```julia
 # Applying manual noise amplification